resource-watch/data-pre-processing/com_028_rw1_effect_of_ag_prices_on_commodity_prices/README.md

 1. Import the data as a pandas dataframe.
 2. Convert years in the 'year' column to datetime objects and store them in a new column 'datetime'.
 3. Subset the dataframe to retain data that are aggregates of all products at country level.
-3. The 'notes' column was removed since it only contains indexes instead of actual data.
+4. Remove the 'notes' column since it only contains indexes instead of actual data.
-4. The 'productcode' column was removed since it contains the same information as the column 'productname'.
+5. Remove the 'productcode' column since it contains the same information as the column 'productname'.
-5. The 'source' column was removed since it contains the same information as the column 'sourceversion'
+6. Remove the 'source' column since it contains the same information as the column 'sourceversion'
 6. The column names were converted to lowercase before we uploaded the data to Carto.

 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/com_028_rw1_effect_of_ag_prices_on_commodity_prices/com_028_rw1_effect_of_ag_prices_on_commodity_prices_processing.py) for more details on this processing.